jwergieluk/wergieluk-com/content/posts/garch-estimation.md

 * For a vector $$Y = (Y_0, Y_1, \ldots, Y_{n-1})$$, set $$Y_{-1} = Y_{n-1}$$, $$Y_{-2} = Y_{n-2}$$, and so on.
 * To get the first $$t$$ elements of a sequence $$X$$ we use the notation $$\Xpred{t} = (X_0,\ldots,X_{t-1}).$$

-Let's define an autoregressive process as follows:
+Let's define a discrete stochastic volatility model as follows:

 $$
 \begin{aligned}